Na Yung–Nam Som National Park: Geography

 Na Yung–Nam Som National Park is in the area where Udon Thani, Loei, and Nong Khai Provinces meet.
 The topography condition is slope complex mountainous above 200–500 m in elevation.
 The highest peak is Phu Ya-u at about 588 m.
 The forest condition is still abundant.
 The park is the main source of the area's rivers and streams, such as Huai Nam Som and Huai Tat Ton.
 Soils are sandy loam in dry evergreen and mixed deciduous forests and lateritic soils in dry dipterocarp forests.
 Most of the rocks found are sandstone.

 History

 The area became a forest park in December 1975.
 Anno 2022 it is still a national park in preparation, with an area of 248,259 rai ~ 397 km2.

 Climate

-Due to the monsoon, summers are hot, about 40° Celsius between March and May.
-The rainy season runs from June to October and the winter from November to February with the temperature of about 10-20° Celsius.
-Rainfall is about 1,000-1,500 mm yearly.
+Due to the monsoon, summers are hot, about 40 °C between March and May.
+The rainy season runs from June to October and the winter from November to February with the temperature of about 10-20 °C. Rainfall is about 1,000-1,500 mm yearly.